davidgohel/flextable/README.md

 ```

 Tables can be embedded within HTML, PDF, Word and PowerPoint documents
-from R Markdown documents and within Microsoft Word or PowerPoint
+from R Markdown documents and within RTF or Microsoft Word or PowerPoint
 documents with package officer.
 Tables can also be rendered as R plots
-or graphic files (png, pdf and jpeg).
+or graphic files (png).

 <img src="man/figures/fig_formats.png" width="170px" alt="flextable formats" align="center" />